Isotropic Activation Functions Enable Deindividuated Neurons and Adaptive Topologies: Introduction

-\begin{enumerate} \item \textbf{Core Conceptual Contribution}: Functional forms, e.g. elementwise, are historically conceptually derived from the notion of individual neurons as fundamental units to compose.
-From these functional forms, function-invariant symmetries are typically deduced.
-Instead, this relation can be reversed, with prescribed symmetries determining permitted primitive functional forms.
-This enables a symmetry-led generalisation to the class of basic functional forms underpinning the \textit{neural} learning systems, and constitutes the broader objective beyond the presented dynamical architectures.
+This diagonalising reparameterisation procedure has \textit{no functional degradation} analytically, owing to the primitive's basis independence, and, in practice, only a negligible change due to machine precision and propagation thereof.
+Hence, equivalence classes are expanded to full architectural adaptations, not just static reparameterisations.
+These are exact for neurogenesis and closely approximate for neurodegeneration, beyond what is possible with classical parameter relabelling.
+The full adaptive-topology procedure introduced here incorporates this diagonalisation with thresholding to enable real-time adaptations in response to task demand.
+Due to its distinctive primitives, this approach bears limited similarity to prior adaptive network implementations; comparisons are discussed in \textit{App.}~\ref{App:Related}.

-\item \textbf{Primitive Reformulations}: Such reversal enables continuous (orthogonal) symmetry defined (isotropic) primitives, a functional form which implicitly generalises the notion of a neuron, by displaying a unique basis-independence absent in elementwise formulae.
+This procedure is unique to the continuous-symmetry prescribed primitives, indicating both the flexible use cases of these alternative isotropic formulations and a benefit of broader exploration of primitive symmetry prescription in \textit{general} practice.
+The primary contributions are:

-\item \textbf{Behavioural Implications}: Leveraging such basis-independent primitives allows affine maps to be diagonalised.
-From this, dynamical architectures are enabled by introducing procedures for neurogenesis and neurodegeneration within the diagonalised representations.
-This function-invariant diagonalisation also clarifies an asymptotic $50\%$ perfect sparsification possible in networks. \end{enumerate}
+\begin{enumerate} \item \textbf{Conceptual Contribution}: Functional forms are historically derived from individual neurons as fundamental units to compose.
+From these symmetries are \textit{since deduced}.
+Instead, an ontological reversal: treating symmetry as fundamental and neurons as emergent, induced by group representations.
+Formalised in \textit{Eqns.}~\ref{Eqn:Algebraic}~to~\ref{Eqn:Closure}, these taxonomise symmetry prescriptions that admit novel functional forms with generalised notions of neurons.
+Adopting symmetry-prescriptive foundations offers an expanded class of functional forms that underpin \textit{neural} learning systems and are argued to be worth exploring more generally.
+This constitutes the broader objective that the adaptive architectures begin to pursue and evidence.

-Empirical results of \textit{Sec.}~\ref{Sec:Empirical} demonstrate these dynamic-topology networks on CIFAR10 classification, demonstrating that width can be changed with minimal loss of function.
-These results also demonstrate the biological phenomena observed in \cite{Scholl2021}, namely that an overabundance of neurons at initialisation, followed by pruning, leads to better-performing networks than those that maintain constant width --- a phenomenon that mirrors that of mammalian neural systems.
+\item \textbf{Reformulation Contribution}: With this enriched design space, continuous-(orthogonal) symmetry-defined (isotropic) primitives are produced, displaying a crucial basis-independence absent in elementwise formulae, whilst implicitly generalising the neuron.

-The subsequent sections expand on the functional form generalisations proposed in more detail, whilst \textit{App.}~\ref{App:Discussion} situates them in a historical context and explains why generalising to a broader symmetry class may be reasonably undertaken.
+\item \textbf{Practical Contribution}: Leveraging this allows affine maps to be represented diagonally, and, with singular-value thresholding, enables dynamical architectures, alongside asymptotic $50\%$ perfect sparsification, ICA-representations and parallelised matrix-vector products. \end{enumerate}